September 9th, 2019

-The exact answer is not known, but to date (as of July 2019), no cases of BIA-ALCL have been found in patients with smooth implants.
+The exact answer is not known, but to date (as of July 2019), no cases of BIA-ALCL have been found in patients with smooth breast implants.
 It appears that the common final pathway in the development of BIA-ALCL is chronic inflammation, which leads to the proliferation of lymphocytes and ultimate mutation to disorganized cell lines (which is what cancer ultimately is).
 Genetic factors may play a role in the development of BIA-ALCL, and current research is looking into what role genetics play in the development of the disease.

 - Microscopic "shedding" of silicone leads to chronic inflammation.

 - Chronic mechanical irritation from the placement of a textured implant under the pectoral muscle (which is where most surgeons place these devices) leads to chronic inflammation.
-I personally feel that this is theory the most likely explanation for the development of BIA-ALCL.
+I personally feel that this theory is the most likely explanation for the development of BIA-ALCL.

 There are 4 factors that seem to be required for the development of BIA-ALCL, given our current understanding of the disease: